adrianH5/am-i-productive/README.md

 This project uses the Chrome Storage API to store tasks and time entries.
 You can find more information about the Chrome Storage API [here](https://developer.chrome.com/docs/extensions/reference/storage/).

+## Future Plans

+- Website Blocking: Implement a feature that allows users to block certain websites during their study time to avoid distractions.
+- Task Integration: Integrate with popular task management tools like Trello or Asana.
+This would allow users to import tasks and track time against them directly within the extension.
+- Detailed Reports: Enhance the reporting feature to include more detailed statistics, such as time spent per task, per day, or per website.
+- Notifications: Add a feature to send notifications to users when they have spent a certain amount of time on a website or when their study time is over.
+- Sync Across Devices: Allow the extension to sync data across multiple devices so users can track their productivity no matter where they are working from.